iremozcann/PyTorch-Models/README.md

 # PyTorch-Models
-- Implement PyTorch models as seen in the below figures
+- Implementing PyTorch models as seen in the below figures